Verona must see

 The family’s stunning palazzo is just as impressive, and visitors can enter, for a price of course.

-My history with the opera consists of the following: 1. playing an ‘Italian’ daughter in Puccini’s Tosca when I was 9-years-old; and 2. accompanying my gay friend to Madam Butterfly at the English National Opera.
-Both incidents, though pleasant enough, did not have leave me itching to return.
+My history with opera is a brief one.
+At 9 years old, I played the part of an ‘Italian’ daughter in Puccini’s Tosca.
+About 15 years later, I accompanied a friend to Madam Butterfly at the English National Opera — and fell asleep.
+Both incidents, though pleasant enough, didn’t leave me itching to return.

 A night at the opera in this magnificent structure is enough to change anyone’s mind.
-The Roman amphitheatre of Arena di Verona has many large scale opera performances, and even if you don’t enjoy the show, the ambience is electric.
+The Roman amphitheater of Arena di Verona has many large scale opera performances all year round.
+And, even if you don’t enjoy the show, the ambience always makes up for it.

-Castel San Pietro is my top pick for getting some of the best views of the city.
-The castle that sits on the hill awards one of the best – and free – panoramic views of Verona.
+Castel San Pietro is my top pick for getting some of the best views of Verona.
+The castle that sits on the hill awards one of the best — and free — panoramic views.
 Verona was founded on this very hill, and the Romanesque Revival style castle was built during the time of Austrian rule.